-65.1 The Parties will comply with the confidentiality obligations set out in the Data Sharing and Confidentiality Agreement (Schedule 2).
+65.1 The Parties will comply with the confidentiality obligations set out in Schedule 2 of this Agreement.

 66 RECORD KEEPING AND OWNERSHIP OF RECORDS

 - 66.1 The Delivery Authority will retain records of, related to and used for the Programme as it deems appropriate or as specified by the Corporate Officers.
 These records will be shared with the Corporate Officers on request and will be transferred to the Corporate Officers' control at the end of the relevant Possession or, failing that, at the end of the Programme. - 66.2 Copyright in any record created by the Corporate Officers or by the Delivery Authority or transferred to them during the Programme will be owned by the Corporate Officers.
 Ownership of the copyright in these records will be transferred to the Corporate Officers at or before the end of the Programme.